 1. Atom Bank

 The only bank on this list based outside of London, the apparent beating heart of fintech, comes out on top: Atom Bank from Durham in the North East of England.
-One of only two banks on this list to have its actual banking licence, Atom was authorised to take customer deposits in November 2015 and launched in full after its regulatory authorisation restrictions were lifted in April 2016.
+Atom was authorised to take customer deposits as long ago as November 2015 and launched in full after its regulatory authorisation restrictions were lifted in April 2016, when it launched its mobile app.

 Atom Bank app for iOS